-On October 14, 2019, Magna Terra entered into a share purchase agreement (the "SPA") with Anaconda Mining Inc. Inc. (Anaconda), a public mining company listed on the TSX, to acquire Anaconda's wholly-owned subsidiary 2647102 Ontario Inc. (ExploreCo).
-Under terms of the SPA, at the closing of the transaction (the "Closing Date"), Magna Terra will acquire all of the issued and outstanding shares of ExploreCo in exchange for the issuance of an aggregate number of common shares of Magna Terra, equal to 100% of the issued and outstanding common shares in the share capital of Magna Terra, as such share capital is constituted on the Closing Date.
-On completion of the transaction, ExploreCo will become a wholly-owned subsidiary of Magna Terra.
-The closing of the transaction is subject to numerous conditions including, notably, regulatory approval, the shareholders of Magna Terra approving the proposed transaction and a consolidation of Magna Terra's issued and outstanding share capital, the completion of a concurrent financing by Magna Terra and other conditions customary to this type of transaction.
+On October 14, 2019, Magna Terra entered into a share purchase agreement (the "SPA") with Anaconda Mining Inc. Inc. (Anaconda), a public mining company listed on the TSX, to acquire Anaconda's wholly owned subsidiary 2647102 Ontario Inc. (ExploreCo).
+Under terms of the SPA, at the closing of the transaction (the "Closing Date"), Magna Terra acquired all of the issued and outstanding shares of 2647102 Ontario Inc in exchange for the issuance of an aggregate number of common shares of Magna Terra, equal to 100% of the issued and outstanding common shares in the share capital of Magna Terra, as such share capital is constituted on the Closing Date.
+On completion of the transaction 2647102 Ontario Inc. became a wholly owned subsidiary of Magna Terra.
+The closing of the transaction was subject to numerous conditions including, notably, regulatory approval, the shareholders of Magna Terra approving the proposed transaction and a consolidation of Magna Terra's issued and outstanding share capital, the completion of a concurrent financing by Magna Terra and other conditions customary to this type of transaction.

-Work completed for the Mineral Resource Estimate that is the subject of this Technical Report was carried out by ExploreCo's parent company, Anaconda Mining Inc., between January 18, 2018, the ExploreCo acquisition date of the Project, and January 23, 2019, the Mineral Resource Estimate effective date.
-Mercator is of the opinion that, based on disclosure provided by Magna Terra and ExploreCo, no material changes to the property's exploration status and associated technical information have occurred since the January 23, 2019 effective date of the current Mineral Resource Estimate.
-For purposes of this Technical Report, all work completed by ExploreCo and/or its parent company, Anaconda Mining Inc., prior to and including the January 23, 2019 effective date of the Mineral Resource Estimate, is referenced herein as having been carried out by ExploreCo.
+Work completed for the Mineral Resource Estimate that is the subject of this Technical Report was carried out by 2647102 Ontario Inc.'s parent company, Anaconda, between January 18, 2018, the acquisition date of the Project, and January 23, 2019, the Mineral Resource Estimate effective date.
+The report authors are of the opinion that, based on disclosure provided by Magna Terra and 2647102 Ontario Inc., no material changes to the property's exploration status and associated technical information that would affect the results of the current Mineral Resource Estimate have occurred since the January 23, 2019 effective date of the current Mineral Resource Estimate.
+For purposes of this Technical Report, all work completed by 2647102 Ontario Inc. (Exploreco), and/or its parent company, Anaconda, prior to and including the January 23, 2019 effective date of the Mineral Resource Estimate, is referenced herein as having been carried out by 2647102 Ontario Inc. Work subsequently carried out by Magna Terra is accordingly identified.

-Terms of reference for the current project were established through discussions between ExploreCo and Mercator in 2018, at which time it was determined that the Mineral Resource Estimate was to be based upon results of historical diamond drilling programs.
-Mercator previously conducted a Mineral Resource Estimate and authored a Technical Report on the RBGD (previously referred to as the Jacksons Arm Gold Project) on behalf of Kermode Resources Ltd. (Kermode) in 2009.
-All of the drilling had previously been compiled by Kermode Resources Ltd. and validated by Mercator for use in the 2009 Mineral Resource Estimate.
-The subsequent 2019 Mineral Resource Estimate Technical Report prepared by Mercator for ExploreCo, as well as the current Technical Report prepared by Mercator for Magna Terra, were adapted from the 2009 report titled: "TECHNICAL REPORT ON MINERAL RESOURCE ESTIMATE JACKSONS ARM GOLD PROJECT WHITE BAY NEWFOUNDLAND AND LABRADOR Latitude 49° 53' 2.65''North Longitude 56° 50'7.09'' West" that was prepared previously by Mercator for Kermode Resources Ltd. For present purposes, this report is referenced as Cullen et al. (2009).
+Terms of reference for the current project were established through discussions between 2647102 Ontario Inc. and Mercator staff in 2018, at which time it was determined that the Mineral Resource Estimate was to be based upon results of historical diamond drilling programs.
+Mercator staff previously conducted a Mineral Resource Estimate and authored a Technical Report on the RBGD (previously referred to as the Jacksons Arm Gold Project) on behalf of Kermode Resources Ltd. (Kermode) in 2009.
+All of the drilling had previously been compiled by Kermode and validated by Mercator staff for use in the 2009 Mineral Resource Estimate.
+The subsequent 2019 Mineral Resource Estimate Technical Report prepared by Mercator staff for 2647102 Ontario Inc., as well as the current Technical Report prepared by the authors for Magna Terra, were adapted from the 2009 report titled: "TECHNICAL REPORT ON MINERAL RESOURCE ESTIMATE JACKSONS ARM GOLD PROJECT WHITE BAY NEWFOUNDLAND AND LABRADOR Latitude 49° 53' 2.65''North Longitude 56° 50'7.09'' West" that was prepared previously by Mercator staff for Kermode.
+For present purposes, this report is referenced as Cullen et al. (2009).